A supervised research dissertation of up to 25,000 words on an approved topic.

 - (i)Students outside of the approved programmes, with 54 300-level EDUC points, may be admitted with approval from the Dean of the College of Education. (ii)The duration of this paper is 50 weeks.

 - Students need to have at least a year's experience studying education and be in the Master of Education programme to do this paper.
 Normally, you need to have done or be doing a research methods paper (e.g. EDUC 407).

 - Teaching staff

-- The paper is coordinated by our Associate Postgraduate and Distance Co-ordinator (Education Studies), Dr David Berg, and you will work with one of our teaching staff on your project.
+The paper is co-ordinated by our Postgraduate Co-ordinator (Education Studies) and you will work with one of our teaching staff on your project.

 - Paper Structure

 - You will spend approximately 12 months working on your research study, with the support of a supervisor.